ansible/ansible-examples/openshift/README.md

 The page would as a login, give it as demo/passme.
 Once logged in follow the screen instructions to create your first Application.
 Note: Python2.6 cartridge is by default installed by plabooks, so choose python2.6 as the cartridge.

+## Deploying Openshift in EC2

+The repo also has playbook that would deploy the Highly Available Openshift in EC2.
+The playbooks should also be able to deploy the cluster in any ec2 api compatible clouds like Eucalyptus etc..

+Before deploying Please make sure:

+        - A security groups is created which allows ssh and HTTP/HTTPS traffic.
+        - The access/secret key is entered in group_vars/all
+        - Also specify the number of nodes required for the cluser in group_vars/all in the variable "count".

+Once that is done the cluster can be deployed simply by issuing the command.

+        ansible-playbook -i ec2hosts ec2.yml -e id=openshift

+Note: 'id' is a unique identifier for the cluster, if you are deploying multiple clusters, please make sure the value given is seperate for each deployments.
+Also the role of the created instances can figured out checking the tags tab in ec2 console.

+###Remove the cluster from EC2.

+To remove the deployed openshift cluster in ec2, just run the following command.
+The id paramter should be the same which was given to create the Instance.

+Note: The id can be figured out by checking the tags tab in the ec2 console.

+        ansible-playbook -i ec2hosts ec2_remove.yml -e id=openshift5

 ## HA Tests